-Numeric and Graphical displays will automatically display (but do not collect to a file unless told to do so) the last record in final storage from table-based dataloggers, and they each include a separate field for their own collection interval.
+When running, numeric and graphical displays will automatically display (but do not collect to a file unless told to do so) the last record in final storage from table-based dataloggers, and they each include a separate field for their own collection interval.
 The server keeps track of when tables should be written to and avoids collections if no new data has been stored.